-- Advance actions and measure progress under the Alaska Region 2022-2027 Strategic Plan. - Develop Business Plans for each division in the Alaska Region to align budget and staffing with organizational priorities. - Create a new approach for Alaska Region priority-based resourcing decisions. - Hire a tribal liaison, launch a Tribal Engagement Team, and expand coordination with Alaska Native tribes and organizations to advance mission priorities. - Adopt new processes to enhance working relationships with the Alaska Department of Fish & Game.
+- Advance actions and measure progress under the Alaska Region 2022-2027 Strategic Plan. - Update Business Plans for each division in the Alaska Region to align budget and staffing with organizational priorities. - Implement the new business approach for Alaska Region priority-based resourcing decisions. - Expand coordination and engagement with Alaska Native tribes and organizations regarding regulatory and management actions, NOAA Fisheries grant opportunities, and a new protocol for tribal consultation. - Adopt new processes to enhance working relationships with the Alaska Department of Fish & Game.